“…and thou shalt teach them diligently unto thy children…”

 In the event of a personal emergency, please contact the school office and we will assist you in the best way possible.

-For weather-related school closings, we will do our best to contact you personally and with a direct text message to your cell phone using an EZTEXTING system.
+For weather-related school closings, we will do our best to contact you personally and with a direct text message to your cell phone using Mailchimp.
 A message will be directly sent to the phone number in our records.

 It is our philosophy that education occurs both inside and outside the Religious School.
 Judaism is a way of life and therefore needs to be encountered through a variety of experiences and models.
 We take this philosophy very seriously and, as a result, the following programs are included as part of our Temple Educational Program.